materna-se/fegen/book/src/quickstart/backend.md

 Create a public field named `id` of type `long` within the class and annotate it with `@Id` and `@GeneratedValue`.
 This ID will be used by FeGen to refer to specific instances of the `TodoItem` when changing or deleting them and it will be automatically assigned to an entity when it is created.
 Also add a `String` field named `text` to the class that will contain the description of the todo item and a `boolean` field `done`.
+Since we are using Java for this guide, you also have to add the default `getter` and `setter` methods for all fields

 Your class should now look like this: